I need brochure translation, where do I start?

 Make sure that you are happy with all of the content in your English brochure before starting the translation process.
 It’s much better to make any edits before translation as edits during will incur extra time to make changes.

 You should also check your design to see if there’s enough space for text that will expand and there’s not too much space for text that will contract after translation.
 For example, when translating from English into German, the text can expand by up to 35% but when translating from English into Korean the text can reduce by up to 15%.
 For more examples visit our expansion and contraction factors page.

 What to send for a quote

 Once you’re happy with your final brochure for translation in terms of the written content, the spacing and images, send it through for us to quote on.
 It’s likely that you’ll have it in PDF format and we’re happy to send you an estimate based on that.
-If you can send your InDesign or Illustrator artwork and all the links and fonts in advance, we can provide an accurate quote.
+If you can send your InDesign or Illustrator artwork with the links and fonts in advance, we can quote accurately.

 On your quote you’ll see a breakdown of prices for the translation element and the typesetting element.
 Typesetting is the process of laying out your translations in your artwork and ensuring they fit neatly.
 You can find out more about this service in our blog ‘What is DTP and why do I need it?’

 Leave it to us!